veecarling/veecarling.github.io/README.md

 Hello!
 I am Vanessa Kwong and this is my personal portflio website.

-I am currently a fifth-year undergraduate student at UC Riverside, and researcher in experimental condensed matter physics.
+I am currently an external researcher in experimental condensed matter physics at at UC Riverside, as well as an incoming PhD student!